 That’s the idea behind Bird-Friendly coffee—the real deal certification from the Smithsonian Migratory Bird Center, not just any coffee labeled shade-grown.
 Some coffee on the market claims to be shade-grown, but it’s grown among sparse trees.
 Some shade-grown coffee is even grown under the flimsy cover of banana trees fed artificial fertilizers and pesticides.

 “The marketers wanted to take advantage of it,” said Robert Rice, a Smithsonian research scientist.
 “But just slapping a label on the coffee package and calling it ‘shade-grown’ doesn’t do anything if there’s no independent certification process.”

-The Bird-Friendly certification is the gold standard, a super certification that combines organic and fair-trade standards with eco-requirements for forest shade cover, multilayered canopy, and the presence of epiphytes (havens for insects, and thereby feeding stations for birds).
+The Bird-Friendly certification is the gold standard, a super certification that combines organic and eco-requirements for forest shade cover, multilayered canopy, and the presence of epiphytes (havens for insects, and thereby feeding stations for birds).

 “We call it shade coffee, but Bird-Friendly coffee should more appropriately be called ‘forest coffee,’” said Stutchbury.

 The problem is, Bird-Friendly coffee is hard to find in stores.
 It currently constitutes less than 1 percent of the American coffee market.
 But, it’s readily available from online coffee sellers.

 And considering that heavily shaded coffee farms hold seven times greater bird species diversity than sun-grown coffee, Stutchbury says it’s worth the extra effort for coffee drinkers who care about birds.

 “Buying Bird-Friendly coffee is one of the best ways you can do your part to preserve wintering habitat for our migratory songbirds,” she says.